-Residence Status Form.
+- 3. Residence Status Form.
 A notarized form is required for all Texas and out-of-state applicants.
 Only outstanding non-resident applicants will be considered for admission.

-Evaluation and Interview Form from an osteopathic physician, not related to the applicant by blood or marriage, whom the applicant chooses as a reference.
+- 4. Evaluation and Interview Form from an osteopathic physician, not related to the applicant by blood or marriage, whom the applicant chooses as a reference.

-5. Official Premedical Advisory
+- 5. Official Premedical Advisory

 Committee Evaluation or two letters

 from professors who are familiar with

-the applicant's academic work, one from a
+the applicant's academic work, one from

+a science professor and one from a

 professor in the applicant's major.

 6. Letter of recommendation from

-the applicant's most recent employer,
+- the applicant's most recent employer.

-7. Two or more additional letters of

-recommendation regarding the

-applicant's personal attributes.
+7. Two or more additional letters of recommendation regarding the applicant's personal attributes.